By Helena on 19 February 2021

 In order to quantify the impact images have on residential real estate transactions, we need to resort to figures.

-Some other figures that caught my attention were related to the giant, short-term rental company Airbnb.
-The company claims that properties featuring high-quality photographs are booked 24% more than listings with lower-quality images.
+The giant, short-term rental company Airbnb claims that properties featuring high-quality photographs are booked 24% more than listings with lower-quality images.
 Following those claims, at Carnegie Mellon University, they decided to put that to the test and analyzed images from 17,000 Airbnb listings.
 Their results suggest that hosts using 15 high-quality photos earn $2,455 a year more than hosts using 15 low-quality images.

 If that works for short-term rental, why wouldn’t it work for property sales?
 Good photographs convey the idea that the product—or in this case, the property—is of high quality, which translates into better conversion rates.
 So it didn’t surprise me to see that listings with higher quality images sold 32% faster.